 Embryo freezing is an important and safe part of modern fertility care.
-By freezing good-quality embryos, pregnancy attempts can continue at a later stage—without the need for new hormone stimulation or egg retrieval.
+By freezing good quality embryos, pregnancy attempts can continue at a later stage without the need for new hormone stimulation or egg retrieval.
 This also increases the overall chance of having a child per egg retrieval, known as the cumulative pregnancy rate.

-Our specialists are here for you—you are warmly welcome to book an appointment.
+Our specialists are here for you.
+You are warmly welcome to book an appointment.

 During IVF treatment, all mature eggs that are retrieved are usually fertilised.
-After fertilisation, we closely monitor embryo development and select the embryo best suited for a so-called fresh transfer.
+After fertilisation, we closely monitor embryo development and select the embryo best suited for a so called fresh transfer.

-Any remaining good-quality embryos are frozen for future attempts—something that clearly increases the overall chances of having a child over time.
+Any remaining good quality embryos are frozen for future attempts, something that clearly increases the overall chances of having a child over time.

 In modern fertility care, one embryo is transferred at a time, and frozen embryos can be safely stored for many years.